mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 *\"Works as expected."* is a positive review, but not as positive as someone who *loved* the product.
 A score of 4 came in first with a probability of 66%, and a score of 5 came second with 25%.

 You can run this model yourself by using the jupyter notebook [here](https://github.com/mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/blob/master/Sentiment%20Analysis%20of%20Amazon%20Reviews.ipynb).
 You will need a GPU to run it.
-I trained this notebook with an NVIDA P4 GPU.
+I ran this notebook with an Nvidia P4 GPU and it took 10+ hours of training.